pranesh517/OrangePOMJV/README.md

 To run any specific test case:
 Go to test case and hit the play button in front of test case.

+Test case SamplePageTest.java updated to demonstrate how to preserve login state of any application and use it for further testing